This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Grill Shrimp (Step By Step)

-This section shows how to cook shrimp on the grill with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to cook shrimp on the grill with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Soak.
 If using bamboo skewers, soak them in water for 30-60 minutes before grilling.
 (This prevents them from burning on the grill.)
 Thin metal skewers will work as well and don’t need to be soaked.

 - Make marinade.
 Whisk all ingredients except shrimp in a large bowl.

 - Marinate shrimp.
 Turn the shrimp to coat, and allow them to marinate for 20-30 minutes.

 TIP: Don’t marinate for too long.
 If marinated for more than 30-60 minutes, the acid in the marinade will start to “cook” the shrimp (similar to shrimp ceviche).